Ephigenia/mite-cli/README.md

 - `listColumns`
     defines the default columns to be used when running `mite list`.
 - `noteHighlightRegexp`
     defines a single regular expression which can contain a single capturing group which will get highlighted.
-By default this is set to highlight github hashtag notation (f.e. #218) and jira story identifiers (f.e.
+By default this is set to highlight GitHub hashtag notation (f.e. #218) and Jira story identifiers (f.e.
 CRYO-1281).
 When you change this note that the beginning and trailing slashes must be omitted and the regexp is case-sensitive and modifiers cannot be changed.

     It will also highlight duration notes in the content following the `(10:00 to 12:00)` format.
 - `outputFormat`